h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 Handling of categorical variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 GLM supports both binary and multinomial classification.
 For binary classification, the response column can only have two levels; for multinomial classification, the response column will have more than two levels.
-We recommend letting GLM handle categorical columns, as it can take advantage of the categorical column for better performance and memory utilization.
+We recommend letting GLM handle categorical columns as it can take advantage of the categorical column for better performance and memory utilization.

-We strongly recommend avoiding one-hot encoding categorical columns with any levels into many binary columns, as this is very inefficient.
+We strongly recommend avoiding one-hot encoding categorical columns with any levels into many binary columns because it is very inefficient.
 This is especially true for Python users who are used to expanding their categorical variables manually for other frameworks.

 Handling of Numeric Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When GLM performs regression (with factor columns), one category can be left out to avoid multicollinearity.
 If regularization is disabled (``lambda = 0``), then one category is left out.
 However, when using a the default lambda parameter, all categories are included.

 The reason for the different behavior with regularization is that collinearity is not a problem with regularization.
-And it’s better to leave regularization to find out which level to ignore (or how to distribute the coefficients between the levels).
+It’s also better to leave out regularization to find out which level to ignore (or how to distribute the coefficients between the levels).

 Regression influence diagnostics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Regression influence diagnostics reveal the influence of each data row on the GLM parameter determination for IRLSM.
 This shows the parameter value change for each predictor when a data row is included and excluded in the dataset used to train the GLM model.

 To find the regression diagnostics for the Gaussian family, the output is: